 A few years ago Proctor & Gamble cut their advertising, and their sales actually went up.
 People hate being advertised to and in some cases actually avoid the companies that irritate them with ads, explained Michael Brenner, author of Mean People Suck and a like-minded content guy.
 He and I agree: stop wasting all your money on digital ads.
 Focus on great stories.

 Are You Wasting Money On Digital Ads?

 The state of digital ads is incredibly terrible.
 Back in 1994, the click-through rate of the first online ad from AT&T was 48%.
 That means half the people who saw the ad, clicked it!
 Today, the average rate is less than 0.5% and still going down.
+According to startup consultants (and past guest) M13 the overall CAC for ads is really expensive too.
+For Facebook, nearly half of marketers report a CAC of less than $10.
+Google Ads is even more expensive and CAC ranges from $23.68 – $143.36.
 Yet, marketers still flush money down the ad toilet.

 Brenner explains there is an 11-15% increase in advertising each year, despite it’s continued decline effectiveness.
 It’s because most companies are focusing on “we’re really great” and not “how can I help you.”
 Brenner explains.
 Also, I’d add, agencies make money on advertising.
 They can’t make money on you if you develop a great sustainable internal content strategy.

 Telling stories and generating engaging content is a far better strategy, but most founders, CEOs and CMOs, become overwhelmed and don’t know where to start.
 It’s actually quite simple.
 Find out what your prospect is thinking about, and give them what they want.